varunbajpai/or-GraphNN/README.md

 PCA : PCA was applied to Continuous but the results with PCA were not good as compared with full dataset, Hence PCA is implementetd but not used, In order to use PCA we need to import the file and pass processed DataFrame into get_columns_from_pca function

 Graph Building Complexity : O(n^2) as every node needs to be mapped with every other node

+Running the Files:
+Files can be run individually.

+For Training based on Cosine Similarity (Recommended):
+Run the File: CosineSimilarity-Train_File.ipynb

+For Training based on Feature Similarity (Recommended):
+Add the fields to the feature list in the Configuration.py file in the list named : FEATURE_LIST Run the File: CosineSimilarity-Train_File.ipynb

+For Predicting the results:
+Run the File: Predict.ipynb

+Sample Predictions along with sample dataframe is shown in the file